Manufacturing Jobs in New Jersey

 Which companies hire Manufacturing workers in New Jersey?

-Top employers currently advertising Manufacturing roles in New Jersey include Department of the Navy - Agency Wide, Ingersoll Rand, and Coca Cola.
-The full list of 42 active employers updates as new listings come in.
+Top employers currently advertising Manufacturing roles in New Jersey include Department of the Navy - Agency Wide, Rhoads Industries, and Philly Shipyard Inc. The full list of 50 active employers updates as new listings come in.

 Is the Manufacturing field growing in New Jersey?